On the $AdS_3\times S^3\times S^3\times S^1$ dressing factors: The worldsheet model

 \subsection{Poles and bound states}

-Our proposal for the dressing factors relies on the analytic structure of the S-matrix elements.
+Our proposal for the dressing factors relies on the analytic structure of the S-matrix elements, which for this model has not yet been studied in detail.
 One crucial piece of information is whether we expect, in a given channel, to encounter a bound-state pole.
 Those poles should appear when the rapidities go as

 in either kinematics.
+This is necessary to obtain a supersymmetric (``short'') bound-state representation with physical energy in either kinematics~\cite{Arutyunov:2007tc,Frolov:2025uwz}.
 When evaluating the S-matrix on the poles, we expect it to become a projector on a short (two-dimensional) representation with mass $(m_1+m_2)$.
 This requirement, along with the explicit form of the S-matrix from~\cite{Borsato:2015mma}, is sufficient to rule out bound-state poles in the LR and RL scattering matrices, in either kinematics.
 We will also rule out any double poles at~\eqref{eq:boundstatecond}, in analogy with $\AdSST$.
+Finally, we will assume that in the string kinematics we will encounter poles when scattering two bosons related to the same sphere, based on the semiclassical intuition from giant magnons~\cite{Hofman:2006xt}, and in analogy with $\AdSST$.

 \paragraph{String kinematics.} Similarly to what happens for $\AdSST$ and ($\text{AdS}_5\times\text{S}^5$) we expect to encounter a pole when scattering LL or RR bosonic excitations on the same sphere ($m_1=m_2=m$).
 Semi-classically, this pole is related to the existence of giant magnons.
 Therefore, we expect simple poles of the type